bdjones13/flagser-laplacian/README.md

 ### Building

-Flagser-Laplacian requires a C++17 compiler, cmake, and a MATLAB installation.
+Flagser-Laplacian requires a C++17 compiler, cmake, Eigen 3.4, and the PersistentLaplacians C++ library (which has dependencies of CGAL and Gudhi).

 1. You should clone or download this git repository: ```git clone https://github.com/bdjones13/flagser-laplacian```.
-2. You May need to edit CMakeLists.txt line 21 and possibly lines 27 and 33 to point to your MATLAB installation.
 3. In the repository root, create and enter a directory ```build```.
 4. From within ```build``` run ```cmake ..``` followed by ```make```.